isabella232/core-services-learn.en/help/mobile-android-implementation/analytics.md

 ---
-title: Implement Adobe Analytics with Launch
+title: Implement Adobe Analytics with Experience Platform Launch
-description: Learn how to implement Adobe Analytics using the Adobe Analytics Launch extension, send a screen view beacon, add variables, track events, and add plugins.
+description: Learn how to implement Adobe Analytics using the Adobe Analytics Experience Platform Launch extension, send a screen view beacon, add variables, track events, and add plugins.
 This lesson is part of the Implementing the Experience Cloud in Mobile Android Applications tutorial.
 seo-description:
-seo-title: Implement Adobe Analytics with Launch
+seo-title: Implement Adobe Analytics with Experience Platform Launch
 solution: Experience Cloud
 ---